ethho/epi-model-reu/science_communication/Science_Communication_Mini-Course.md

 ## Motivation

-Most of this mini-course is patterned from a Dr. Claus Wilke's Scientific Writing graduate seminar which I attended in 2014.
+Most of this mini-course is patterned from Dr. Claus Wilke's Scientific Writing graduate seminar which I attended in 2014.
 Dr. Wilke has assembled much of his thinking on how to produce good scientific writing in his [Scientific Writing Virtual Book](https://serialmentor.com/virtualbooks/).
 We will work through some of the highlights of this resource, and I've prepared a few short exercises to reinforce the ideas from the reading.

 ## Schedule